emilk/bon/README.md

 When the user now wants to access an image of Paul, the parser can completely skip over parsing the block for John.

 Blocks can refer to other blocks, but the references may not form cycles (so the structure is a DAG).
+To prevent such cycles, a block may only contain references to block with a strictly larger ID.

 Even when several block refers to the same block, the logical structure is still that of a tree.
 For instance, when transforming BON to JSON, a block referenced from several other blocks will be represented multiple times in the JSON document.
 Therefore, blocks can also be used as a form of compression.

 Block sizes are excluding the BLOCK_BEGIN and BLOCK_END, and also excluding the VLQ:s encoding the id and block size.
 The size, in other words, is of the payload - the contained value.
 A block-size of 0 is reserved to mean "undefined size - parse to BLOCK_END".